mac641/qnap-nas-backup/README.md

     Otherwise you may delete these.
     * `TZ` specifies the utilized timezone within the container.
     * Shared folders on *QTS* are stored under `/share`.
-This directory is mounted as volume into the container.
+This directory is mounted as a container volume.
 Add your preferred subdirectories to `BACKUP_DIRS`. **NOTE**: These directories **have to be separated by , (commas)** and will be backed up later on.
-    * `TARGET_ADDRESS` has to be a *IPv4* address within your local network.
+    * `TARGET_URL`: URL to your `rsync` daemon directory.
-1. Start backing up by typing `docker-compose --compatibility up -d`.
+1. Start syncing by typing `docker-compose --compatibility up -d`.

 ## Customization
 If you would like to back up or restore different directories, feel free to adjust